borosspeter/arXivRecoSys/README.md

 - Model training
 - Making a query through arXiv API
 - Predicting relevance of recent manuscripts
-- Exporting results into SQL database and/or exporting results into HTML page
+- Exporting results into SQL database and/or into HTML page

 Functionality of `PredictSave.py` (standalone but requests `data/model.sav`):
 - Making a query through arXiv API
 - Predicting relevance of recent manuscripts
-- Exporting results into SQL database and/or exporting results into HTML page
+- Exporting results into SQL database and/or into HTML page

 ## Output files
 1. `data/manuscripts.db` is a SQL database with table `manuscripts`, its columns are: